The Sports Legends

 Football

-Top 10 Argentina football legends of all time
+Greatest Argentina footballers of all time

 Football is Argentina's most popular sport and an integral element of the country's culture.
 Football was introduced to Argentina by British immigrants in Buenos Aires in the second part of the nineteenth century.
 The inaugural Argentine league was held in 1891, making it the FIFA member's fifth-oldest recognised league.
 Argentina is one of eight national teams to have won the FIFA World Cup, having done so in 1978 and 1986, as well as finishing second in 1930, 1990, and 2014.
 Argentina has also won 14 times in the Copa América continental event and the FIFA Confederations Cup in 1992.

 The Olympic squad has won two gold medals (in 2004 and 2008), and the under-20 squad has won a total of six U-20 World Cups.
 Argentina has a long history of prestige, and many players have contributed to its success over the years.
 Not only that, but players such as Diego Maradona, Lionel Messi, and Gabriel Batistuta, to name a few, have become symbols of the game, instantly recognisable around the globe.
-Here we take a look at the top 10 Argentina football legends of all time.
+Here we take a look at the top 10 best Argentina footballers of all time.
 This list includes players who have retired and are not active.

 10. Javier Zanetti

-One of football's cruellest injustices is that in his renowned 20-year professional career, Javier Zanetti only appeared in one World Cup.
+One of football's cruelest injustices is that in his renowned 20-year professional career, Javier Zanetti only appeared in one World Cup.
 The Inter legend won every trophy available at San Siro, making over 800 appearances for the club for which he now works as a director.
 His passion to his country is demonstrated by his 143 caps and five goals.
 While still in his peak, he was overlooked for both the 2002 and 2010 World Cups.

 9. Fernando Redondo